godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/gwScripts.md

 The C scripts that located in the `c` directory are Godwoken layer-2 scripts.
 The layer-2 script can be executed on CKB when a challenge occurs, which means that a layer-2 script is also a valid layer-1 script, only it follows the special interface convenience required by Godwoken.

-Godwoken account consisted of the following fields: `(id: u32, nonce: u32, script: Script)`.
+Godwoken accounts consisted of the following fields: `(id: u32, nonce: u32, script: Script)`.
 The `script` field determines the script that the account used.

 Layer-2 scripts exist in two types: lock and contract.
-If an account ID appears in `l2tx.from_id`, we will assume that the account's script is a lock, implying that the script follows the lock script interface convenience that can verify signatures(e.g. Ethereum EOA).
+If an account ID appears in `l2tx.from_id`, we will assume that the account's script is a lock, implying that the script follows the lock script interface convenience that can verify signatures(e.g., Ethereum EOA).
 If an account ID appears in `l2tx.to_id`, we will assume that the account's script is a contract, which means we should execute the tx when it is sent to the account(like an Ethereum contract account).

 A layer-2 contract script is run both on and off-chain.
 The unified interface is defined in the `c/gw_def.h`.
 The on-chain implementation is `validator_utils.h`, and the off-chain implementation is `generator_utils.h`.

 ### ETH Account Lock

-ETH Account Lock is a 2-layer lock script that verifies the layer 2 account signature.
+ETH Account Lock is a layer-2 lock script that verifies the layer-2 account signature.

 ### Meta Contract

 Meta contract is a layer-2 contract script.
 A built-in layer-2 account allows creating another account by sending a tx to the account.
-Meta contract args is `MetaContractArgs`, the built-in contract id is `0`.
+Meta contract args is `MetaContractArgs`, and the built-in contract id is `0`.

 ### sUDT Contract

 sUDT contract is a layer-2 contract script that keeps a consistent mapping to the layer-1 sUDT.
 The layer-1 sUDT script hash is equal to `account.script.args`.
 When the user deposits a new type of sUDT, Godwoken will create a new corresponding sUDT account.
-This contract args is `SUDTArgs`, the built-in CKB Simple UDT contract id is `1`.
+This contract args is `SUDTArgs`, and the built-in CKB Simple UDT contract id is `1`.

 ### ETH Address Registry

 ETH address registry is a layer-2 contract that handles the mapping of Ethereum addresses to Godwoken accounts.

-When a user deposits token to create a new account, a corresponding Ethereum address will be inserted into the contract.
+When a user deposits tokens to create a new account, a corresponding Ethereum address will be inserted into the contract.
 If the account is created through a Meta contract, the user must register the Ethereum address for the acount by calling the ETH address registry contract.

 The built-in ETH address registry is allocated to id `2`.